-Your provider will decide if you meet the guidelines for testing and give you instructions.
-If you have no symptoms or your symptoms are mild, you do not need to be tested, but you need to follow the same guidelines – stay home when sick, avoid contact with other people and practice social distancing, cover your cough/sneeze, monitor your symptoms and stay in contact with your healthcare provider if symptoms worsen.
+If you have no symptoms or your symptoms are mild, you need to follow the same guidelines – stay home when sick, avoid contact with other people and practice social distancing, cover your cough/sneeze, monitor your symptoms and stay in contact with your healthcare provider if symptoms worsen.

 Do not go to the emergency room unless you are having a medical emergency.
 Emergency rooms need to be able to serve those with the most critical needs.